blegas78/autoSplitters/README.md

 10. At this stage your timer is still probably checking against Real Time Attack (RTA) instead of the loadless IGT.
 Right-click on LiveSplit again, then select Compare Against->Game Time.
 11. Save your layout

-#### PS4 Settings
+#### PS4/PS5 Settings

+> These instructions should also apply to the PS5, but they might have a different name.

 These load removers are based on reading the HUD in particular places.
-The PS4 has the ability to change how the HUD is rendered based on system settings.
+The PS has the ability to change how the HUD is rendered based on system settings.
 In order to ensure that the HUD is in the correct spot, you will need to set the HUD to the largest setting.

 1. In the PS4's home screen, navigate to "Settings."
 2. Go to "Sound and Screen."
 3. Select "Display Area Settings."
 4. Enlarge the setting to the maximum setting, until "Enlarge" becomes greyed.

 ## Testing